When you have a close look at The Brochs of Coigach from the outside, you will see recycled stuff everywhere.

 The stones of the walls that are up to 4 metres in height originate from broken-down walls on our land, and from broken-down walls and buildings on other villagers' land.
 Quite ma few of them were pretty helpful with the realization of our project.
 The opening that you see in the picture below is for birds and bats to fly in and out of a void area at the back of The Brochs.

 For the grass roof, we cut turf from the grassland in front of the Brochs which we left to recover naturally.
-That way, we preserved all the meadow flowers and fauna.
+That way, we preserved all the meadow flowers.

 ©Copyright 2010 The Brochs of Coigach All Rights Reserved